ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: Introduction

+This paper proposes ORAB detection that is a novel Biomedical NLP (BioNLP) task.
+We also introduce an \textbf{O}RAB \textbf{D}etection \textbf{D}ataset \textbf{(ODD)} which is \textit{large-size}, \textit{expert-annotated}, and \textit{multi-label classification} benchmark dataset corresponding to the task.
+For this, we first designed a robust and comprehensive annotation guideline that labels text into nine categories which encompass two types of ORABs (Confirmed Aberrant Behavior and Suggested Aberrant Behavior) and seven types of auxiliary opioid-related information (Opioids, Indication, Diagnosed Opioid Dependency, Benzodiazepines, Medication Change, Central Nervous System Related, Social Determinant of Health).
+Following the guideline, domain experts annotated 750 EHR notes from 500 opioid-treated patients in the MIMIC-IV database \citep{johnson2021mimic}, finding 399 notes with opioid prescriptions.
+In total, 3,718 instances were annotated across 2,940 sentences, including 162 instances of ORABs (115 Confirmed and 47 Suggested Aberrant Behavior instances).

-Experiments conducted on two ORAB detection models based on state-of-the-art (SOTA) natural language processing (NLP) models; traditional finetuning \citep{devlin2018bert} and prompt-based tuning \citep{webson2022prompt} approaches.
-The experimental results on MIMIC showed that prompt-based tuning models surpass finetuning models in almost all categories (eight out of nine).
-When the numbers of instances were less than 100 ($uncommon~categories$: Suggest Aberrant Behavior, Diagnosed Opioid Dependency, and Medication Change), the performance improvement was greater, in particular, the Medication Change and Suggest Aberrant Behavior classes achieve performance improvements of over 20\%p and 7\%p respectively.
-Experimental codes are available at \url{https://github.com/soon91jae/ORAB_MIMIC}.
-ODD will be published as soon as possible via PhysioNet \footnote{https://physionet.org}.
+We conducted experiments on two Opioid-Related Aberrant Behavior (ORAB) detection models, employing state-of-the-art (SOTA) NLP models.
+These experiments utilized two distinct approaches: traditional fine-tuning, as described by \citet{devlin2018bert}, and prompt-based fine-tuning, following the methodology outlined by \citet{webson2022prompt}.
+The experimental results on MIMIC showed that prompt-based tuning models surpass fine-tuning models in almost all categories.
+Particularly noteworthy is the performance improvement in less common categories with fewer than 150 instances (referred to as $uncommon~categories$ such as Suggest Aberrant Behavior, Confirmed Aberrant Behaviors, Diagnosed Opioid Dependency, and Medication Change).
+In these categories, the performance improvements were notably substantial, with the Diagnosed Opioid Dependency, Medication Change, and Suggested Aberrant Behavior classes each showing an increase of over 20 points.

-The main contributions of this paper can be organized as follows: \begin{itemize} \item This paper introduces a new Biomedical NLP (BioNLP) task \textbf{ORAB detection} for extracting information related to a patient's risk of opioid addiction and abuse from EHR notes.
-We also curate a corresponding benchmark dataset, named \textbf{ODD}, an expert-annotated dataset for the ORAB detection task. \item In this paper, we present the experimental results of two state-of-the-art NLP models as baseline performances for the benchmark dataset.
+The main contributions of this paper can be organized as follows: \begin{itemize} \item This paper introduces a new BioNLP task \textbf{ORAB detection} for extracting information related to a patient's risk of opioid addiction and abuse from EHR notes.
+We also curate a corresponding benchmark dataset, named \textbf{ODD}, an expert-annotated dataset for the ORAB detection task. \item We present the experimental results of two state-of-the-art NLP models as baseline performances for the benchmark dataset.
 Moreover, we report comprehensive data and error analyses to guide future studies in constructing improved models. \end{itemize}